engineerwithoutfear/reading-list/README.md

 HG Wells - The War of the Worlds

-HP Lovecraft - At the Mountains of Madness
+HP Lovecraft - At the Mountains of Madness ([read online](http://www.hplovecraft.com/writings/texts/fiction/mm.aspx))

-HP Lovecraft - The Color Out of Space
+HP Lovecraft - The Color Out of Space ([read online](http://www.hplovecraft.com/writings/texts/fiction/cs.aspx))

 Harlan Ellison - I Have No Mouth and I Must Scream